-Fig. 1: Size classes of cargo and tanker vessels in this report, analo-gous to the CEMTclassification (4) Ship Graphics: Buerau Voorlichting Binnenvaart a) Cargo vessels: When evaluating the power of the smallest generators on board in each case, a fairly homogeneous picture emerges for the class I-Va (up to 110 m length) of cargo vessels.
+Fig. 1: Size classes of cargo and tanker vessels in this report, analogous to the classification according to CEMT.
+(4)

+Ship Graphics: Buerau Voorlichting Binnenvaart

+a) Cargo vessels:

+When evaluating the power of the smallest generators on board in each case, a fairly homogeneous picture emerges for the class I-Va (up to 110 m length) of cargo vessels.
 The average output is in the range of 23 - 33 kW.
 The smallest generators on the ships with lengths over 110 m have an average output of about 55 kW.
 Since there are only 10 ships in the large class (111-135 m), the power determination for this class remains a bit more uncertain.